Thomas

 Credit: Associated Press

-Historians and political scientists will write about this presidential election for a century.
+Historians and political scientists will write about this president for decades to come.
 A drama-driven, popular but unpopular president challenged by the former Vice President of the United States who served under a Commander-in-Chief known for his no-drama presidency, went loudly into the night after denying he ever lost the election in the first place.
-The gloves were off in this race, and turnout determined who won and who lost in 2020.
+The gloves were off in that race, and turnout determined who won and who lost in 2020.
 It was Donald Trump and the Republicans.
-It was, in our opinion, American democracy that took a significant hit to its reputation all at the hands of an unbalanced former reality show host who many Americans allege to have waged an insurrection and assault on the United States Capitol to stop the Electoral College certification in the process.
-The Joe Biden era, Democrats will admit, has not been without its challenges either.
+Then, in a dramatic 2024 presidential election, Donald J. Trump recaptured the Oval Office sending Joe Biden into retirement.
+It will be fascinating to analyze and report on what Mr. Trump does with his final term in office.
+Full disclosure: In our opinion, American democracy has taken a significant hit to its reputation all at the hands of an unpredictable former reality show host who many Americans allege to have waged an insurrection and assault on the United States Capitol to stop the Electoral College certification in the process in January 2020.
+The Joe Biden era, Democrats will admit, was not without its crippling challenges either.
 It has been a bumpy ride as well.
-There was to have be a Biden-Trump rematch in 2024, but Kamala Harris stepped in a stunning development that has turned the political world upside down.
 We have a lot to talk about, as you suspected.

 The U.S. Senate